 The DSE award is a post-doctoral level award aimed at supporting NIHR Academy members to gain specific skills and experience to support the next phase of their research career.
 Whilst not ineligible, we wouldn’t expect professorial level applicants to require this award.
 For applicants at a more senior academic level, i.e Chair or Pre-Chair, there must be a clear justification why the training in your application is required.
 There should also be a clear explanation of why the support for such training is not available through your host organisation.

-The DSE award support a mixture of applications in areas of strategic importance and researcher led applications.
+The DSE award supports a mixture of applications in areas of strategic importance and researcher led applications.
 This will include NIHR Academy members requiring support for career continuity in advance of applying for further NIHR academic career development funding, who haven’t been able to source support from elsewhere e.g. from Research Capability Funding.
 In all cases applicants will be required to demonstrate the new skills and experience they hope to gain through the award and how it will benefit their future career in research.

 Awards will be 1 year maximum (in terms of NIHR funding) and may be taken up on a part time basis of between 50 and 100% whole time equivalent (WTE), however the maximum duration that NIHR will fund will still be 1 year regardless of WTE.
 There is an expectation that host organisations will match the level of support provided by NIHR.
 If this is not the case then host support will be assessed as part of the application review process.